 Common Approaches for Integrating Applications

-There are two conventional approaches or types of enterprise application integration:
+There are two conventional approaches to enterprise application integration:

 The first approach involves manually coding applications to ensure they can “talk” to one another in an understandable language.